mikalv/harbor/README.md

 Credentials for the default domain (ie services) can be got from the marina container and running the ```harbor-service-auth-edit``` for a service.
 The Horizon Dashboard is available at: ```https://api.${OS_DOMAIN}/```

 You should be able to log in using federation via the 'hostadmin' and 'useradmin' accounts.
-The 'admin' account will not work, as it is members of groups that do not have mirrored projects and roles created in keystone, this creates a situation that requires you to clear your cookies manually, as ipsilon will attempt to log you out of keystone which is not possible if you didn't login...
-You should however be able to log in via the ${OS_DOMAIN} using normal keystone auth.
+The 'admin' account will not work, as it is members of groups that do not have mirrored projects and roles created in keystone, this creates a situation that requires you to clear your cookies manually, as Ipsilon will attempt to log you out of keystone which is not possible if you didn't log in...
+You should, however, be able to log in via the ${OS_DOMAIN} using normal keystone auth.